acepilot950-creator/holbertonschool-shell/loops_conditions_and_parsing/README.md

 # Format: The user USERNAME is part of the GROUP_ID gang, lives in HOME_DIRECTORY and rides COMMAND/SHELL.
 USER ID's place is protected by the passcode PASSWORD, more info about the user here: USER ID INFO

+# 13-lets-parse-apache-logs : Bash script that displays the visitor IP along with the HTTP status code from the Apache log file